Technigo/project-express-api/README.md

 # Project Express API

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This is the first Backend Week and we are building our first API with Express.js.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I started by installing all dependencies and the doing the basic routes in server.js.
+Additionally I wanted to add a query route wich I did for searching the book titles.
+If I would have more time I would build the frontend.

 ## View it live